broadwayinc/skapi-documentation/database/referencing.md

 When records are referenced, users can retrieve records based on the one being referenced.
 This feature is useful for building a discussion board where users can post comments linked to the original post.

+Referencing has several powerful features that allow you to build complex data structures.

+The source of the reference record can also choose to have authority to remove the referenced records owned by other users, have access to private records, and set restrictions on referencing.

 To reference a record, you'll need to specify the `record_id` of the record you want to reference in the `reference` parameter in the `config` object.

 ## Uploading a Record to be Referenced and Creating a Referencing Record